[Updated for 2023]

 On top of taking good notes, make sure your agenda is clear and stick to it.
 Your team is looking to you, as a marketing project manager, to keep the meeting focused and productive.

 A key aspect of marketing project management is delegating tasks, setting deadlines, and following through to make sure they're completed.
-After a project is broken down into steps, the project manager's job is to assign tasks to team members, based on their abilities and job functions.
+After a project is broken down into steps, the project manager's job is to assign tasks to team members based on their abilities and job functions.
 Assigning projects by priority helps teammates know what to tackle first.
-The better you prioritize, the less likely you are to have bottlenecking and slow down of the process.
+The better you prioritize, the less likely you are to have bottlenecking and slow down in the process.
 Don't forget to first set clear expectations and goals to prevent miscommunication.